 Site selection should be a fully documented and justifiable process, using agreed site selection criteria (see below) and a number of information resources, such as:

-- Consultation with experts
+- Consultation with experts and identified project stakeholders

 - Global databases, for example protected areas: IBAT, World Database on Protected Areas, Key Biodiversity Areas, IUCN Redlist of Threatened Species, Ramsar lists